-Big Chill isn’t an OVERLY icy gray, but it sure as heck isn’t warm, ESPECIALLY in a north facing room.
-And with its LRV of 62, it hits me RIGHT in my happy place (Tim could take some lessons from it, wink wink).
-I also have a mild weakness for SW On the Rocks and Crushed Ice – same idea…slightly different undertones.
+Big Chill isn’t an OVERLY icy gray, but it sure as heck isn’t warm, ESPECIALLY in a north-facing room.
+And with its LRV of 62, it hits me RIGHT in the happy place (Tim could take some lessons from it, wink wink).
+I also have a mild weakness for Sherwin Williams On the Rocks and Crushed Ice – same idea…slightly different undertones.

 Now, not EVERYONE wants a soft, light neutral – there are some of you who like things a bit deeper.
-That being said, if you’re doing home staging, I would HIGHLY recommend that you stick to the ABOVE depths, for mass appeal.
+That being said, if you’re doing home staging, I would HIGHLY recommend that you stick to the ABOVE depths for mass appeal.

-So, for those of you who want a bit more depth, without getting too hot n’ heavy (you can read into that line AS MUCH as you want), you might REALLY love…
+For those of you who want a bit more depth, without getting too hot n’ heavy (you can read into that line AS MUCH as you want), you might REALLY love…

 My love affair with Colonnade Gray has been going on for a while.
 And while I sure as heck didn’t love our last home, I DID love how Colonnade Gray looked in it.

-Colonnade has an LRV of 53, so it sits like a soft, light-medium depth, rather than a fresher, brighter ‘light’ depth as its got a bit more meat on its bones.
+Colonnade has an LRV of 53, so it sits like a soft, light-medium depth, rather than a fresher, brighter ‘light’ depth as it’s got a bit more meat on its bones.

 And remember, I’m 110% dedicated to using only photos from my local or Online Colour Consulting clients (and my own home), so HUGE high-fives to all of you for sending me your photos!